Mrflower3355/Password-Strength-Cracker-/README.md

 # I dont know really why windows defender flag the EXE files as a virus:( man i deleted all exe files only now the .py if you wish for an exe do it with pyinstaller
 # My second project (The project is complete maybe there will be patches i dunnno)
-#  Brute-Force Cracking Simulator: Your Password Strength Tester (GUI, CLI, & EXE)
+#  Brute-Force Cracking Simulator: Your Password Strength Tester (GUI, CLI)
 Attribution: Inspired by the educational efforts of Geekcomputers.
 Check out their GitHub here! https://github.com/geekcomputers
 #  Why Test Your Passwords?
 (The Core Benefit)